 It’s funny, I began writing this post to share these three goals with you.
 But as I shared them, I found myself kinda debunking them, or maybe I was just taking them too literally.
 I believe the author is sharing a mindset where, if we believe we want for nothing, can do anything, and have everything, we will find happiness.
 Figuratively, I agree.
 Literally I don’t.
 We will always want something, never be able to do anything, and never have everything.
 But we can be happy with what we have, be happy with what we’re doing, and not feel a need for anything.
 I believe this is the nature of what the author was sharing.

 I gave this book a 4 out of 5 rating, because there are definitely some good nuggets of information in there.
-Over the next couple of weeks, I’ll share some more with you.
-This is a great book, but I wouldn’t take these 3 goals literally.
+This is a great book, but I wouldn’t take these three goals literally.
 You need to take them figuratively and understand that true happiness is a mindset.
 It’s not in what you have or what you do.
 It’s in what you think about what you have and what you do.

 If you want to give The Happiness Equation a read, as I plan to talk about it over the next couple posts, you can pick it up via my affiliate link here: